Traneptora/grimoire/_posts/2015-07-14-find-steed.markdown

 While your steed is within 1 mile of you, you can communicate with it telepathically.

-You can't have more than one steed bonded by this spell at a time.
+You can’t have more than one steed bonded by this spell at a time.
 As an action, you can release the steed from its bond at any time, causing it to disappear.